ardaydinn52/my-project/README.md

 - 🌱 I’m currently learning Data Science and Finance
 - 💬 Ask me about anything related data analysis and financial analysis
-- 📫 How to reach me: aydinarda@sabanciuniv.com
+- 📫 How to reach me: aydinarda@sabanciuniv.edu
 - 🌍 I'm based in Turkey, looking for new opportunities around the world

 <br></br>